-Holden: To collect Social Security, you need a minimum of 40 quarters of work, and a minimum of $1,200 in earnings in each of those quarters.
+Holden: To collect Social Security retirement benefits, you need a minimum of 40 quarters of work, and a minimum of $1,200 in earnings in each of those quarters.

-Barb: Some people who are divorced may not be aware of this: You can draw on your ex's social security benefit.
-It won't hurt his or her benefit at all.
-But, there is a stipulation: You have to have been married at least 10 years before this is available to you.
+Barb: Some people who are divorced may not be aware of this: You can draw on your ex's Social Security benefits.
+It won't hurt his benefit or her benefit at all.
+There is a stipulation: You have to have been married for 10 years before this is available to you.

 Sheyna: If you can, wait until you're 70 to file for Social Security benefits.
-If you wait that long, you'll get a bigger monthly paycheck, and if you live a very long time, you'll make out like a bandit because you'll get a big check every month for the rest of your life.
+If you wait that long, you'll get a bigger monthly paycheck, and if you live a very long time, you'll make out like a bandit because you'll get a big check every month.

-Greg: Every year, we have fewer people working and more people retiring.
+Greg: Every year, we have fewer people working and more people retired.
 That raises questions about the whole future of Social Security.

 Doug: Well, if there's one thing we know about Social Security, it's a hot button issue for politicians.
 And, face it: The program is going to change.
 If it does change, you can count on us to keep you informed.